imagineLife/big-site/content/mongo/rando-questions.md

 ```

 The search will find results that include any of the words in the `$search` string.

-Inserting a doc in a collection always includes the `_id` field.
-When the developer does not include an `_id` field/value, mongo auto-creates one.

 ### Data and Data Modeling